PierrickMartos/MomentLoop/README.md

 - The receiver app also shows a toast with the message.
 - The receiver app also plays a sound.
 - The receiver app also shows a notification with the message.

+## Todo
+- Compress video before sending
+- Use expo secret store
+- Implement settings to input login/password for synology
+- Implement settings to input URL for synology
+- Implement settings to input path on synology to upload the files
+- Implement text input for the message
+- Improve UI/UX
+- i18n
+- Register mecanism for notifications to sync between sender and receiver